Tchangop-Gaby/sql-data-warehouse-project/README.md

 ├── datasets/                           # Raw datasets used for the project (Master and Transaction data) │
 ├── docs/                               # Project documentation and architecture details │   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
-│
+|   ├── data_catalog.md                 # Contains detailed Description of the Tables
+│   ├── data_flow.drawio                # Shows how the Data Flow along the three Layers
+|   ├── data_model                      # Shows how the dimensions and facts connect (Star Schema)
+|
 ├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data